Incremental Data-Driven Policy Synthesis via Game Abstractions: Acknowledgments

-See Fig.~\ref{fig:overview} (B) for an example, and the supplementary material for details.
+See Fig.~\ref{fig:overview} (B) for an example, and the appendix for more details.
 Note that in the constructed game each abstract state is represented by a $\Vsys$ node $s$ (circle), and for each input $u\in \mathcal{U}$ (with $\mathcal{U}=\{\texttt{fw}\}$ in the example), a $\Venv$ node $s^u$ (first layer box-state after circle) is reached.
-Every $s^u$ has $(m^{s,u}+1)$-many successors, all of which are fair nodes (second layer of box-states) -- with all outgoing edges being fair -- and all of them have all the states in $\underline{F}(s, u)$ as their successors.
-All but one fair node (i.e.\ $s^u_0$) have one more state from $\overline{F}(s, u) \setminus \underline{F}(s, u)$ as a (fair) successor.
+Every $s^u$ has $(m^{s,u}+1)$ successors, all of which are fair nodes (second layer of box-states)---with all outgoing edges being fair---and all of them have all the states in $\underline{F}(s, u)$ as their successors.
+All but one fair node (i.e.,\ $s^u_0$) have exactly one more state from $\overline{F}(s, u) \setminus \underline{F}(s, u)$ as a (fair) successor.

-It is proven in \cite{majumdar2024symbolic} that given any specification $\spec$ in Linear Temporal Logic \cite{baier2008principles} over $G^f$, the solution of the resulting game $\ltup{ G^f,\spec}$ provides a control policy $\pi$ that can be refined into a feedback controller $g$.
+It is proven by \citet{majumdar2024symbolic} that given any specification $\spec$ in Linear Temporal Logic \cite{baier2008principles} over $G^f$, the solution of the resulting game $\ltup{ G^f,\spec}$ provides a control policy $\pi$ that can be refined into a feedback controller $g$.
 Within this paper, we restrict attention to a subclass, Büchi and coBüchi specifications.

-\paragraph{Büchi and coBüchi.} A Büchi specification $\spec = \Inf(\XX)$ is the set of all plays that visit a node from the set $\XX \subseteq V$ infinitely often.
-A coBüchi specification $\overline{\Inf}(\XX)$ is set of plays that do not visit any node from $\XX$ infinitely often.
+\paragraph{Büchi and coBüchi} A Büchi specification $\spec = \Inf(\XX)$ is the set of all plays that visit a node from the set $\XX \subseteq V$ infinitely often.
+A coBüchi specification $\overline{\Inf}(\XX)$ is the set of plays that do not visit any node from $\XX$ infinitely often.